jordanaparece/WatchPrices/README.md

 # Challenges
 The main challenge of performing analysis on this dataset was data cleaning.
 In the original dataset from Kaggle, there were n/a values present in the dataset, so filtering out those was necessary for further analysis.
-Furthermore, the original dataset uses a comma in the cell, so I chose to remove all commas in the cleaned version of the dataset.
+Furthermore, the original dataset uses a comma in the cell for price, so I chose to remove all commas in the cleaned version of the dataset.